Ukatoxd95/unihack2024-GenZTranslator/README.md

 4. The extension should now be installed and ready to use, should just show up on the exntension bar.

 5. ENJOY

 ## Usage

-Once installed, simply click on the Gen Z Translator icon in your browser toolbar to translate text on any webpage into Gen Z slang.

-or

 You can select the text you want to translate and right click to select "Translate to Gen Z" from the context menu.
+Just like what you can do with google translate.

+## From the team
+We hope you enjoy using our extension and have fun translating text into Gen Z slang.